sapcc/gatekeeper-addons/doop-analyzer/README.md

 - `doop-analyzer collect-once <config-file>` gathers Gatekeeper audit data once and prints the gathered data onto stdout as JSON.
-- `doop-analyzer analyze-once <config-file>` reads the output of `collect-once` from stdin and applies the configured rules to them.
+- `doop-analyzer process-once <config-file>` reads the output of `collect-once` from stdin and applies the configured rules to them.
 The resulting report is printed to stdout as JSON instead of being uploaded to Swift.

 These subcommands are intended for automated tests of analyzer configuration files.
-Report data fixtures can be gathered with `collect-once`, and the effect of configuration on these fixtures can be tested with `analyze-once`.
+Report data fixtures can be gathered with `collect-once`, and the effect of configuration on these fixtures can be tested with `process-once`.

 ### Configuration